Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Stability of the reconstructed solution

+For a given background solution $\{r(N),m(N),q(N)\}$, the coefficients of the homogeneous and isotropic perturbation equation \eqref{eq:ptbn_f(R)} generically has time-dependent coefficients.
+It is not easy to infer statements about the global stability of a solution trajectory, and one typically needs sophisticated mathematical tools such as Lyapunov functions or Jacobi stability analysis \cite{Boehmer:2010jqg,Harko_2016}.
+Such an analysis is beyond the scope of this paper, and we do not pursue them here.
+Instead, we perform a crude stability analysis as follows.

-For the solution to be stable, all roots of the corresponding characteristic equation $a_3x^3+a_2x^2+a_1x+a_0=0$ must have a negative real part.
-This is ensured by the conditions\footnote{This is called the Routh-Hurwitz stability criteria.}
+Note that, to obtain a numerical solution of the system \eqref{eq:autonomous} mathematically, one needs to set an initial condition $\{r_{\rm in},m_{\rm in},q_{\rm in}\}$ at some cosmic moment $N_0$.
+At any given cosmic moment $N_0$, the perturbation equation \eqref{eq:ptbn_f(R)} can be considered an equation with constant coefficients.
+The condition for stability of the corresponding solution requires that all the roots of the corresponding characteristic equation $a_3x^3+a_2x^2+a_1x+a_0=0$ must have a negative real part.
+This is ensured by the Routh-Hurwitz stability criteria:

+which strictly holds for an equation with constant coefficients.
+Since $a_i$s are functions of $r,m,q$, the condition \eqref{coeff_conds_N0} provides some restrictions on the values of $\{r(N_0),m(N_0),q(N_0)\}$.
+If the choice of the initial conditions $\{r_{\rm in},m_{\rm in},q_{\rm in}\}$ obeys those restrictions, then the resulting solution can be inferred to be stable with respect to small homogeneous and isotropic perturbation $\delta h(N_0)$ at $N=N_0$.

+If we now demand a particular trajectory (i.e., a given solution) to be stable with respect to small perturbation $\delta h$, irrespective of at what $N$-value the initial condition was set, then a condition like \eqref{coeff_conds_N0} can be demanded to be held at \emph{all} values of $N$:

-The condition \eqref{coeff_conds} singles out a 3-dimensional volume within the 3-dimensional phase space $r$-$m$-$q$.
-Each trajectory in this phase space signifies a possible $f(R)$ cosmology admitting the given cosmological solution.
-For the trajectories that cross outside the region specified by the condition \eqref{coeff_conds} at some point during their course of evolution, the corresponding cosmological solutions become unstable with respect to small homogeneous and isotropic perturbation $\delta h$.
+The above condition singles out a 3-dimensional volume within the 3-dimensional phase space $r$-$m$-$q$.
+For the trajectories that cross outside the region specified by the condition \eqref{coeff_conds} at some point during their course of evolution, the corresponding cosmological solutions become unstable with respect to a small homogeneous and isotropic perturbation $\delta h(N)$.
 Such a trajectory cannot be considered a physically stable cosmological solution.
-Ideally, a physically acceptable stable cosmological solution must be a trajectory that remains \emph{always} within the 3-dimensional volume defined by the condition \eqref{coeff_conds}, so that it washes away the effect of the variation in initial conditions and drags nearby trajectories towards it.\footnote{The idea is essentially the same as in the scenario of inflationary slow-roll attractor solutions or tracker quintessence solutions.}
+Ideally, a physically acceptable stable cosmological solution must be a trajectory that remains \emph{always} within the 3-dimensional volume defined by the condition \eqref{coeff_conds}, so that it reduces the effect of the variation in initial conditions and draws nearby trajectories towards it.\footnote{The idea is essentially the same as in the scenario of inflationary slow-roll attractor solutions or tracker quintessence solutions.}

 Notice that the stability analysis in this case becomes more straightforward as compared to the one, say, in \cite{Bamba:2013fha}, because we have devised our reconstruction method in such a way that the reconstruction differential equation is homogeneous.
 This is precisely the reason why one can analyze the stability conditions here from the signs of the coefficients of the characteristic equation.
 Also, note that utilizing the set $\{r,m\}$ instead of $\{f,f',f'',f'''\}$ allows for investigating the stability in the reduced 3-dimensional phase space spanned by $r,m,q$, or, as we will see, even in the 2-dimensional theory space $\{r,m\}$.